akhmadmamirov/supportTicketServer/README.md

 ## Overview

-The Apple Support Portal server side provides the following features:
+The Apple Support Portal provides the following features:

 - Develop a Support Portal inspired by Apple's Product Support System using Node.js, MongoDB, and Mongoose.
 - Enable users to register tickets for technical support with Apple products.